thriveweb/sailing-paradise/content/happySailors/2019-07-01-birthday-parties-1.md

 secondaryImage: >-
   https://ucarecdn.com/895beb20-2dd8-4c6a-bfee-86077e041072/-/crop/1081x1080/183,0/-/preview/
 excerpt: >-
-  Kalina, Chermside – “I engaged services of Sailing in Paradise for my boyfriend's surprise 40th Birthday Party.
+  “I engaged services of Sailing in Paradise for my boyfriend's surprise 40th Birthday Party.
 The Sailing in Paradise team and crew were extremely helpful and accommodating for all our needs.
 They assisted us with organising the catering and provided eskies with ice for our own alcohol.
 Sailing was beautiful and boat was very luxurious and clean.
 We were taken to an island where the crew set up a beach volleyball and cricket for us, so we enjoyed some activities as well as sailing.
 Everyone had a fantastic time.
 Plus, we were given complimentary photos to memorise this wonderful day, as we all had too much fun to remember to take photos ourselves.
 I highly recommend Sailing in Paradise.”
 Facebook review
 gallery:
   - image: 'https://ucarecdn.com/fba99f43-cf9a-4da2-aba6-bd085ae699c5/'
   - image: 'https://ucarecdn.com/0592818d-d73f-41da-9e35-6abf78377905/'